sosise/sosise-docs/documentation/session.md

 }
 ```

-## Determining If An Item Exists In The Session
+## Checking If an Item Exists in the Session
-To determine if an item is present in the session:
+You can check if a specific item exists in the session using standard JavaScript syntax:

 ```typescript
 if (request.session['users']) {